 And then, if you’re Eagle Scouts Josh Slavin and Trevor Burke, the real adventure begins.

-Josh and Trevor spent a week at TBS last summer as part of the National Eagle Scout Association’s (NESA) World Explorer program, directed by Distinguished Eagle Scout, chief medical advisor for crisis response at the Greater Washington Board of Trade and former NESA vice president Michael Manyak.
+Josh and Trevor spent a week at TBS last summer as part of the National Eagle Scout Association’s (NESA) World Explorer program, directed by Distinguished Eagle Scout, chief medical advisor for crisis response at the Greater Washington Board of Trade and NESA vice president Michael Manyak.
 They got to work hand-in-hand with researchers from the Universidad San Francisco de Quito on a variety of environmental-related projects.

 The World Explorer program, which is operated separately from the BSA’s youth programs, pairs Eagle Scouts ages 18 to 27 with cutting-edge researchers at exotic, exciting sites around the world.
 All activities are supervised by qualified, trustworthy adults.